 Kwame Brown rants about Russell Westbrook

-Brown, who has turned himself relevant by airing his opinions on different matters, uploaded an NSFW rant against Russell Westbrook after the Los Angeles Lakers star wore skirts and boots in public.
+Brown has turned himself relevant by airing his opinions on different matters and uploaded an NSFW rant against Russell Westbrook after the Los Angeles Lakers star wore skirts and boots in public.
 In case you missed it, here's the outfit in question.

-For Kwame, he claimed he lost all respect for the former Oklahoma City Thunder guard.
+For Kwame, he claimed he lost all respect for the former MVP.

 "Not no n-gga I ever grew up and messed around with gonna be walking around in the streets with a dress on and some muthaf---ing boots and keep my respect.
 And say he heterosexual.
 Now if he gay, cool I don't give a f-ck.
 But when you say you a heterosexual male and that's what you do, then f-ck you and that's my opinion."

 The ex-Washington Wizards player is entitled to his own opinions, just like Brodie is free to wear what he wants.
 Still, this loaded rant seems uncalled for.
 You don't have to like Westbrook's outfit, but if a skirt on a man got you so riled up, maybe you are the one with a problem.
 (P.S.
 Don't show Kwame images of Greek and Roman warriors.
 Hindu soldiers, Turkish fighters, and members of the Qin military of China as well.
 And for the love of God, don't let him watch The Gladiator or Braveheart)

 It's not the first time that Westbrook has worn interesting clothing choices.
 He had been wearing several not-so-common styles before games through the years.
 He's never been shy about expressing his interest in fashion.
 The former MVP has gone to great lengths for his pregame outfits, which carry a huge price tag.
 The jean jacket below allegedly costs more than $1,500.